Litter (vehicle): In Africa

-Ghana

 In Southern Ghana the Akan and the Ga-Dangme carry their chiefs and kings in palanquins when they appear in their state durbars.
 When used in such occasions these palanquins may be seen as a substitutes of a state coach in Europe or a horse used in Northern Ghana.
 The chiefs of the Ga (mantsemei) in the Greater Accra Region (Ghana) use also figurative palanquins which are built after a chief's family symbol or totem.
 But these day the figurative palanquins are very seldom used.
 They are related with the figurative coffins which have become very popular among the Ga in the last 50 years.
 Since these figurative coffins were shown 1989 in the exhibition "Les magicians de la terre" in the Centre Pompidou in Paris they were shown in many art museums around the world.

-Angola

 From at least the 15th century until the 19th century, litters of varying types known as tipoye were used in the Kingdom of Kongo as a mode of transportation for the elites.
 Seat-style litters with a single pole along the back of the chair carried by two men (usually slaves) were topped with an umbrella.
 Lounge-style litters in the shape of a bed were used to move one to two people with a porter at each corner.
 Due to the tropical climate, horses were not native to the area nor could they survive very long once introduced by the Portuguese.
 Human portage was the only mode of transportation in the region and became highly adept with missionary accounts claiming the litter transporters could move at speeds 'as fast as post horses at the gallop'.